 Most visits to The Gambia are trouble-free although independent travellers are at increased risk due to the lack of local support in an emergency.
 If you’re travelling independently, make sure next of kin in the UK have details of your itinerary and keep in regular touch.

-The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder, treason and human trafficking.
+The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder and treason.
 See Local laws and Customs

 Take care when swimming in the sea.
 Tides, waves and under currents can all be very strong.